 What is the PERFECT HEADLAMP?
 Does it exist?
 Where?
-Who makes the perfect headlamp?
+Who makes perfect headlamps?

 I reviewed some other headlamps today – I didn’t even need to buy them, I just reviewed their website and found that their batteries need 8 hours to recharge, and that was it, end of review.
 Unacceptable LedLenser!

-So, I got excited about the idea because no, the perfect headlamp DOESN’T exist today (1/2018).
+So, I got excited about the idea because no, the perfect headlamp DOESN’T exist today (1/4/2020).
+If I can dream for a moment though, I’m going to let you know what the ideal headlamp features are in my humble opinion.

 The perfect headlamp doesn’t need to be 5,000 lumens, but at least have the potential to crank up to 1,500 lumens, maybe 2,000 lumens at the brightest for 10 minutes or so – at least.
 No, 1 hour.
 This is the perfect headlamp we’re talking about here.

-It should be under $300 USD.
+It should be under $200 USD.
 I realize we have to pay for great headlamp technology.
-I pay more than that for my Ultra Rush headlamps, but I’m not happy paying that much, I do it because I absolutely need them.
-They are quite a good match for my field herping at night.
+I pay more than that for my ULTRA RUSH headlamps, but I’m not happy paying that much, I do it because I absolutely need them.
+They are quite a good match for my field-herping at night.

 You can drop it, step on it, fall with it, and even drop it down a rocky hill, and it will still work perfectly.
 This must be possible – especially with LED technology – but so far I haven’t seen any headlamp that could handle that abuse.
 I want to never think about – am I going to break this thing?
 I want it to last for at least 5 years without any issues.
 Surely that’s possible.
 We have computers that last 5-10 years.
 I can’t remember the last notebook computer I owned that failed before 6 years of use.
 Someone can make a VERY tough headlamp for a reasonable amount of money.